BCCDC-PHL/ncov-recombinant-nf/README.md

 ## Usage

-This nextflow wrapper for the ncov-recombinant pipeline is designed to take in the run name, the ncov2019-artic-nf output directory of consensus sequence files for that run and the corresponding metadata.tsv file as input.
+This pipeline is designed to take in the run name, the ncov2019-artic-nf output directory of consensus sequence files for that run and the corresponding metadata.tsv file as input.

 ```
 nextflow run BCCDC-PHL/ncov-recombinant-nf \